-- A significant mature tree was cut down the week of July 7.
-The Applicant had said that all

-existing trees would be retained.

-- Habitat: This is not an NHESP Habitat.

-Landscaping:

-- o The new site plan shows a landscaped front with parking in the back. - The new site plan shows four street trees along Dukes County Avenue.
-The applicant has said he will plant whatever the Commission wants. - The landscape plan will consist of adding to the existing trees, adding various evergreens around the building and property perimeter. - There would be a narrow band of ground cover belt on the east, south, & west property bounds which would catch some of the rain run off from the parking area. - An existing stockade fence is proposed to be extended along part of the Arch Avenue.
-There is also a stockade fence proposed along the other side of the property. - Open Space: Veira Park is 150' from property.
-The Applicant is considering a green roof with some space for tenants.
+- A significant mature tree was cut down the week of July 7. - Habitat: This is not an NHESP Habitat. - Landscaping: - The new site plan shows a landscaped front with parking in the back. - The new site plan shows four street trees along Dukes County Avenue.
+The applicant has said he will plant whatever the Commission wants. - The landscape plan will consist of adding to the existing trees, adding various evergreens around the building and property perimeter. - There would be a narrow band of ground cover belt on the east, south, & west property bounds which would catch some of the rain run off from the parking area. - \circ An existing stockade fence is proposed to be extended along part of the Arch Avenue. - Open Space: Veira Park is 150' from property.
+The Applicant is considering a green roof with some space for tenants. - Lighting: - Any security lighting would be motion sensitive if allowed by code. - All exterior lighting would be downward shielded to prevent direct light from escaping the property. - Noise: The heavy insulation and no common walls would create a noise buffer between units. - Energy/Sustainability: - The project would be built under a "Green Building Process".
+The modular building companies the applicant is negotiating with have programs for construction under LEED, ENERGY STAR, and R-2000 criteria.
+R-2000 is a Canadian Standard which includes requirements for energy efficiency, air quality and environmentally responsible materials.

-Lighting:

-- Any security lighting will be motion sensitive if allowed by code. - All exterior lighting will be downward shielded to prevent direct light from escaping the property. - Noise: The heavy insulation and no common walls would create a noise buffer between units.

-Energy/Sustainability:

-o The project would be built under a "Green Building Process".
-The modular building companies the applicant is negotiating with have programs for construction under LEED,